solo-io/gloo-docs/gloo/docs/gloo_routing/gateway_configuration/waf/_index.md

     - ruleStr: |
         # Turn rule engine on
         SecRuleEngine On
+        # Deny requests which are container the header value user-agent:scammer
         SecRule REQUEST_HEADERS:User-Agent "scammer" "deny,status:403,id:107,phase:1,msg:'blocked scammer'"
 ```
-This tutorial will not do a deep dive on the rules as there is simply too much to discuss for one doc, further documentation on the rules can be found [here](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v2.x)).
-The above rule does only 2 things.
+This tutorial will not do a deep dive on the rules as there is already plenty of information available, further documentation on the rules can be found [here](https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual-(v2.x)).
+The purpose instead will be to understand how to apply the rules into new and existing Gloo configs.

+As stated earlier, the above rule is very simple.
+It does only two things:

-1. It enabled the rules engine.
+1. It enables the rules engine.
 This step is important, by default the rules engine is off, so it must be explicitally turned on.
-It can also be set to Detection Only, which runs the rules but does not perform any obtrusive actions.
+It can also be set to `DetectionOnly`, which runs the rules but does not perform any obtrusive actions.
 2. It creates a rule which inspects the request header `"user-agent"`.
 If that specific header equals the value `"scammer"` then the request will be denied and return a `403` status.

 This is a very basic example of the capabilities of the ModSecurity rules engine but useful in how it demonstrates it's implementation in Enterprise Gloo.